Laboratory Frame Representation for General High-Frequency Gravitational Waveforms: Introduction

-In contrast, GWs are typically described as perturbations $g_{\mu\nu}=\eta_{\mu\nu}+h_{\mu\nu}$ on flat spacetime in linearized GR, where wave-like solutions are most easily obtained in time dependent coordinates like the transverse-traceless (TT) gauge.
-In this gauge, the coordinates themselves are not tied to a physical detector, which is sufficient for experiments based on Michelson interferometers, where the light travel time can be calculated entirely in the TT frame \cite{maggiore_gravitational_2008}.
-However, it becomes inadequate for detectors with more complex geometries or even with a resonant response such as Weber bars \cite{Weber_Bars}.
-In these cases, transforming the GWs into PD coordinates is the preferred method to model the detector response in terms of tidal forces or effective electromagnetic currents \cite{Weber_GW_detection}.
-Closed analytical expressions for exact transformations between a linearized TT and PD metric have previously been derived in \cite{Fortini1982} and generalized in \cite{marzlin_fermi_1994} in terms of infinite sums in growing orders of $\omega_gL_\text{det}$, where $L_\text{det}$ is the detector's size and $\omega_g=2\pi f_g$ the GW frequency.
-This usually allows considering a long-wavelength limit $\omega_gL_\text{det}\ll c$ where only the first terms of the sum need to be considered \cite{berlin_mago20_2023, pappas2025highfrequencygravitationalwavesearch}.
-However, the growing interest in detecting high-frequency gravitational waves ($\omega_g>\text{kHz}$) \cite{aggarwal_challenges_2025} necessitates calculations in the regime where the GW wavelength is of the order of the detector's size.
-Here, the exact transformation \cite{Fortini1982, marzlin_fermi_1994} must be used.
+In contrast, wave solutions are most easily obtained from the linearized Einstein equations in the transverse-traceless (TT) gauge, where coordinate distances between freely falling masses are not affected by GWs.
+For experiments based on Michelson interferometers, the gauge invariant travel time of the light can be calculated entirely in the TT frame \cite{maggiore_gravitational_2008}.
+However, this approach is not applicable when detector geometries are more complex \cite{berlin_detecting_2023, domcke_novel_2022}, or the detector resonantly responds to the GW signal \cite{Weber_Bars}.
+For experiments of this kind, the transformation of GWs into PD coordinates is the preferred method to model the detector response in terms of tidal forces or effective electromagnetic currents \cite{Weber_GW_detection}.
+Closed analytical expressions for exact transformations between a linearized TT and PD metric have already been derived in \cite{Fortini1982} and were generalized in \cite{marzlin_fermi_1994} using infinite sums in growing orders of $\omega_gL_\text{det}$, where $L_\text{det}$ is the detector size and $\omega_g=2\pi f_g$ the GW frequency.
+This usually allows considering a long-wavelength limit $\omega_gL_\text{det}\ll 1$ where only the first terms of the sum need to be considered \cite{berlin_mago20_2023, pappas2025highfrequencygravitationalwavesearch}.
+However, a growing interest in high-frequency GW searches, where $\omega_g>\text{kHz}$, \cite{aggarwal_challenges_2025} necessitates calculations where the GW wavelength is of the same order as the detector size.
+In this regime, all orders of the transformation in \cite{Fortini1982, marzlin_fermi_1994} must be used, which becomes computationally challenging.

-In a recent work \cite{berlin_detecting_2023}, it has been shown how these transformations can be analytically simplified for monochromatic plane GWs to calculate the geometric overlap of the effective GW current in a static magnetic field with a resonant eigenmode of a microwave cavity.

-In this work, we extend this analytic framework to practically transform arbitrary gravitational waveforms from TT coordinates into the PD frame, particularly chirp waveforms generated by inspiraling compact binaries.
-We provide additional efficient approximations for cases where the integral evaluation is not feasible.
-When searching for GW signals, analytic formulas are crucial as they enable an efficient correlation of the detector's signal with theoretical waveform templates to improve detection sensitivity \cite{maggiore_gravitational_2008}.
-Since in the data analysis process, a large number of templates must be scanned, closed-form expressions significantly reduce computational cost and are essential for practical implementations.